 After you click next and complete the creation wizard, all 12 servers will be set up and configured by ScaleGrid and your sharded cluster will be up and running in no time!

-Once the cluster is deployed, we’ll also automatically install and configure the MMS (MongoDB Monitoring Service) agent so that your cluster will start to show up in MMS.
+Once the cluster is deployed, we’ll also automatically install and configure the MMS (MongoDB Monitoring Service) agent so that your cluster will start to show up in MMS, or use the advanced MongoDB Monitoring Console at ScaleGrid.

 We’ll also be releasing an update to our UI soon that gives our customers the ability to easily add and remove shards from their sharded clusters.
-As always, if you have any questions, please reach out to us at email@example.com.
+You can also check out our MongoDB Shards and Unbalanced Aggregation Loads post to learn more about how the underlying aggregation pipelines execute in a sharded environment.
+As always, if you have any questions, please reach out to us at firstname.lastname@example.org.